What is a Biometric Screening: Everything You Need to Know

 When deciding on what the best incentives are for your organization, keep in mind that the entire program is designed to provide the best ROI possible.
 Consider all financial benefits of the screening before promoting or adding too much to the incentive program.

 Roughly 74 percent of companies provide biometric health screenings to their workforce, but only a small percentage of this figure actually are on board and move forward with the results they receive.
 Consistently encouraging employees to make healthier changes often requires more effort, time, and financing than most employers are willing to expense.

 Because many employees are likely to go to different health and wellness practitioners, having a reliable and consistent health care management program would be difficult to achieve.
 To motivate more post-screening participation and communication, hire a third-party that specifically orients their business around assessing and engaging employees.
 Many vendors do not, as it is far easier to show up, perform the procedure by drawing blood, and later provide an analysis of the results.

 A reputable screening provider will achieve this, not only reporting accurate biometric status, but the engagement and follow-up process with the employees who are at risk via telephone, mail, email, or direct messaging.

 If you need help in understanding what a biometric screening is or have additional questions, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.